Breakdown of Ergodicity and Self-Averaging in Polar Flocks with Quenched Disorder

-To be true, global order continues to wander in small systems with weak quenched disorder.
-For a given sample, there exists, within the ordered phase, an $L$-dependent region bordering the pure case inside which ergodicity is not yet broken, located below the dashed lines in Fig.~\ref{FIG1}(b,d).
+To be true, global order continues to wander in small systems with weak quenched disorder, presumably because then no local configuration of disorder is strong enough to pin $\theta_m$.
+For a given sample, there exists, within the ordered phase, an $L$-dependent region bordering the $\varepsilon=0$ axis inside which ergodicity is not yet broken, located below the dashed lines in Fig.~\ref{FIG1}(b,d).
 Increasing $L$, this region shrinks: `non-steady', i.e. ergodic, samples dominate at small size, but their fraction quickly decreases, while more and more attractors are found on average (Fig.~\ref{FIG2}(g,h)).

 While the above observations hold for both RC and RS disorder, there are important differences, notably in the spatial structure of attractors that is much more homogeneous in the RC case than in the RS case (compare Fig.~\ref{FIG2}(c,d) and (e,f)).
 Moreover, the global angle of attractors is almost always along the `easy axes' of the $L\times L$ domain, and their number is 4 for large enough $L$ in the RC case (Fig.~\ref{FIG2}(a,g)).
 With RS disorder, attractors have more varied angles, and most often 2 are found in the accessible $L$ range, although their mean number slowly increases with $L$ (Fig.~\ref{FIG2}(b,h)).